Muthu (film): Plot

 Muthu is a charioteer working for zamindar Raja Malayasimman.
 While watching a play, Raja falls in love with an actress, Ranganayaki, when the garland she throws inadvertently falls on him.
 When Raja sees another of her plays and witnesses her being harassed by a local village chief, he tells Muthu to rescue her.
 Muthu fights the village chief's goons and rescues Ranganayaki.
-When more goons appear, Raja advises Muthu to take Ranganayaki safely away in their two-horse chariot while he manages the goons.
+When more goons appear, Raja advises Muthu to take Ranganayaki safely away in their two-horse chariot while he deals with the goons.
 Muthu agrees and escapes with her.

 Ranganayaki dislikes Muthu's company but is forced to continue accompanying him.
 They both become tired and leave the horses to seek their own route, landing in Kerala.
 Muthu, not knowing Malayalam, gets into trouble for asking passersby for a kiss as wrongly tutored by Ranganayaki before she comes to his rescue.
 After learning what she had meant, Muthu surprises Ranganayaki by kissing her.
 They fall in love and return to Raja's palace.

 Ranganayaki is secretly escaping her abusive brother-in-law, Pratap Rayudu, who killed her sister and is now searching for her.
-So, she requests to continue staying at the palace.
-Her associates also join.
+She requests to continue staying at the palace and her associates also join.
 Raja's maternal uncle Ambalathar, keen to take control of Raja's wealth, plans to get his daughter Padmini married to Raja.
 Raja's mother Sivakamiyammal keeps requesting her son to marry, referring to Padmini.
-But Raja, dreaming of marrying Ranganayaki, nods his head, and Sivakami sends word to her brother Ambalathar.
+Raja, dreaming of marrying Ranganayaki, nods his head, and Sivakami sends word to her brother Ambalathar.
 When Ambalathar arrives and speaks of marriage, Raja reveals his intention to marry Ranganayaki.
 Angered, Ambalathar brings Rayudu to the palace, who forcibly tries to take Ranganayaki until Muthu subdues him and sends him away.

 To remove Ranganayaki and Muthu from the palace and get his daughter married, Ambalathar provokes Raja, through his informer Kaali at the palace, by alleging that Muthu is romancing Ranganayaki.
 Kaali deliberately misinterprets the discussions between Muthu and Ranganayaki (who are at a distance) as Muthu compelling Ranganayaki to marry him.
 Believing Kaali's words and what he had seen, an enraged Raja throws Muthu out of the palace after having him beaten up by Kaali.
 Muthu, who is in shock, does not fight back.
 Sivakami, who had gone to a temple with Ranganayaki, returns and is shocked on learning what happened.
 She berates Raja, revealing that Ranganayaki only loves Muthu, as well as the truth about Muthu's past.